Insulin Insensitivity:

 So insulin is vital to life.

-But on the other hand insulin causes you to be fat.
+But on the other hand insulin stimulates fat storage.

 That is because when insulin is released into the blood stream it makes you store fat.
 And when there is insulin in the blood it keeps you from breaking down fat.